nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-salesforce.md

 To install the version of the unlocked salesforce package, that has been validated with the version of the Nuxeo marketplace package installed on your pre-production Nuxeo server instance, using `sfdx` client:

 ```
-sfdx force:package:install -p 04t7R000001WYVjQAO -k nxapp@sfdc
+sfdx force:package:install -p SFpackageID -k nxapp@sfdc
 ```

-`04t7R000001WYVjQAO` is the version id of the salesforce package for 10.10.14 version of the Nuxeo Marketplace package.
-We will let on the Nuxeo Package description on the Nuxeo Marketplace the right Salesforce package version id to use for a given Nuxeo package version.
+`SFpackageID` is the salesforce package version ID.
+You can ask to Nuxeo Support for getting the version ID required with the version of the Salesforce package you are installing.

 ### Post Installation Setup